rtrelease/Jetson-Symbolics-Neuromorphics/Arduino2.md

 The next images show the standard Preferences URL setup and the Board Manager on the Orin confirming connection to an Adafruit Grand Central M4, on a IDE first configured for the Arduino Mega 2560 board.
 Functionality was identical on the Xeon workstation.
 ![image](https://user-images.githubusercontent.com/71346897/211956552-4c7c4c3b-9cd2-4a77-b062-a73a1468c0d6.png)

+The Grand Central M4 will run Arduino Mega 2560 code as-is, while supporting the option of running equivalent CircuitPython code and from Jupyter Notebooks.
 ![image](https://user-images.githubusercontent.com/71346897/211956806-2b375334-26c8-40af-86b1-85cbf9144777.jpeg)